China's top lawmakers to discuss Hong Kong security law this week - France 24

 Beijing (AFP)

-China's top lawmaking body will discuss a draft Hong Kong national security law this week, state media reported Thursday, bringing the controversial legislation that has raised international concerns closer to passage.
+China moved closer Thursday to passing a controversial national security law for Hong Kong that has raised international concerns it will end the financial hub's limited freedoms.

-The draft was submitted on Thursday to the Standing Committee of National People's Congress, which meets until Saturday, according to the official Xinhua news agency.

-China's rubber-stamp parliament endorsed the planned legislation last month as the Communist Party seeks to put an end to a pro-democracy movement that has rocked the semi-autonomous city since last tear.
+China's rubber-stamp parliament endorsed the planned legislation last month as the Communist Party seeks to put an end to a pro-democracy movement that has rocked the semi-autonomous city since last year.

+The draft law was submitted on Thursday to the country's top lawmaking body, the Standing Committee of National People's Congress, which meets until Saturday, according to the official Xinhua news agency.

+The Group of Seven foreign ministers on Wednesday urged China to reconsider the proposed law, saying they had "grave concerns" it threatenS Hong Kong's rights and freedoms.

 Xinhua said the draft law "clearly outlines" the four acts prohibited by the controversial law -- secession, subversion of state power, terrorist activities and collusion with foreign and external forces to endanger national security -- as well as their criminal penalties.